abeltay/advent-of-code-2015/README.md

 ## To set up cookie for `./input.sh`
 1. Login to [AoC](https://adventofcode.com/)
 2. Most requests should use your session cookie, copy it.
-Hint: It contains "session="
+It starts with "session=" until ";"
 3. Put it into `cookie.txt`

 ## To test the template